pyrmont/flext/Flext/Webpages/general_source.md

    correct mistakes they see.
 Knowing your work is going to be public also gives me incentive to try to write better code.

-## Approach
+## Limitations

-Flext's source code is licensed under a modified form of the liberal BSD-3 licence.
+Flext's source code is licensed under the Apache Licence, Version 2.0.
 This permits licensees to modify and distribute the software, including for commercial use.
-In other words, you can, if you'd like, take the source code, compile it into your own app and submit it to the App Store.
+In other words, you can, if you'd like, take the source code, compile it into your own app and, with one limitation, submit it to the App Store.

-The one caveat is that the licence does not grant any rights in the 'FLEXT' mark or in the 'FLEXT LOGO' mark.
+The limitation is that the licence does not grant any rights in the 'FLEXT' mark or in the 'FLEXT LOGO' mark.
 Files that include these marks can remain in the repository but they cannot be used for marketing or commercial purposes.